benkehoe/aws-sso-util/README.md

 `aws-sso-util credential-process` uses this to allow these SDKs to get credentials from AWS SSO.
 It's added automatically (by default) by the `aws-sso-util configure` commands.

-## Looking up identifiers and assignments
+## Administrators: Looking up identifiers and assignments

-Read the full docs for `aws-sso-util lookup` and `aws-sso-util assignments` [here](docs/lookup.md).
+Read the full docs for `aws-sso-util admin lookup` and `aws-sso-util admin assignments` [here](docs/lookup.md).

 When you're creating assignments through the API or CloudFormation, you're required to use identifiers like the instance ARN, the principal ID, etc.
 These identifiers aren't readily available through the console, and the principal IDs are not the IDs you're familiar with.
-`aws-sso-util lookup` allows you to get these identifers, even en masse.
+`aws-sso-util admin lookup` allows you to get these identifers, even en masse.

 There is no simple API for retrieving all assignments or even a decent subset.
 The current best you can do is [list all the users with a particular PermissionSet on a particular account](https://docs.aws.amazon.com/singlesignon/latest/APIReference/API_ListAccountAssignments.html).
 `aws-sso-util assigments` takes the effort out of looping over the necessary APIs.

-## CloudFormation support
+## Administrators: CloudFormation support

-> :warning: The CloudFormation functionality is experimental.
-I have found the `AWS::SSO::Assignment` resources to be a little brittle and I am not yet confident they will work well if a particular assignment gets moved between nested stacks.
-This warning will be removed once I have confidence in the functionality.

 You'll want to read the full docs [here](docs/cloudformation.md).